Simplified calculus for semimartingales: Multiplicative compensators and changes of measure: Introduction

-In the main body of the paper (see Theorem~\ref{T:mult comp}) we allow $\Exp(Y)$ to explode on approach to a stopping time, which later allows study of a larger class of non-equivalent changes of measure.

-When $Y$ is a semimartingale with independent increments, we prove $\Exp(Y)/\Exp(B^Y)$ is in fact a true martingale.
-This yields the following very pleasing generalization of the L\'evy-Khintchin formula (see also Theorem~\ref{T:200603}). \begin{theorem} Let $Y$ be a special $\Cx$--valued semimartingale with independent increments.
+This paper examines some of the consequences of multiplicative compensation for signed (and even complex-valued) semimartingales.
+The next statement is a special case of Theorem~\ref{T:200603}\ref{T:200603.1}. \begin{theorem} Let $Y$ be a special $\Cx$--valued semimartingale with independent increments.
 Then

+\end{theorem} Here $\Exp(Y)$ denotes the stochastic exponential \footnote{By convention, any stochastic exponential starts at $1$, i.e., here $\Exp(Y)_0=1$.} of a semimartingale $Y$ and $B^Y$ the predictable finite-variation part (here also called the drift) in the canonical decomposition of a special semimartingale~$Y$. \footnote{We assume that $B^Y_0=0$, which makes the finite variation part $B^Y$ unique; see \cite[I.4.22]{js.03}.} Theorem~\ref{T:intro1} with $Y = (\e^{iu \id}-1)\circ\mkern-2mu X$, $X$ a L\'evy process, $u\in\R$, and $\id$ the identity function recovers the L\'evy--Khintchin formula for $X$ (Corollary~\ref{C:LKformula}).
+The operation $f\circ\mkern-2mu X$ denotes, roughly speaking, the $f$--variation of $X$ (Definition~\ref{D:181101}).
+Observe that in Theorem~\ref{T:intro1} the process $\Exp(B^Y)$ is deterministic.

+To illustrate the novelty of Theorem~\ref{T:intro1}, consider the task of computing the distribution of $\Exp(X)$ when the stochastic exponential is signed.
+Here, one can evaluate $|\Exp(X)|^{iu}$ and $\sgn(\Exp(X))|\Exp(X)|^{iu}$ for $u\in\R$ separately to obtain the Mellin transforms of the positive and negative parts, respectively (Example~\ref{E:190218}),

+The standard L\'evy-Khintchin formula is unable to deliver such a result.
+The Mellin transform can then be used to solve, at least numerically, previously intractable questions concerning mean-variance portfolio allocation (Example~\ref{E:MV}).

+Next, as a special case of Theorem~\ref{T:mult comp}\ref{MC:2} below, we have a complex-valued extension of a classical but perhaps not sufficiently well-known result due to L\'epingle and M\'emin \cite[Proposition~II.1]{lepingle.memin.78.ptrf}. \begin{theorem} Let $Y$ be a special $\Cx$--valued semimartingale such that $\Delta B^Y \neq -1$.
+Then $\Exp(B^Y)$ is a multiplicative compensator of $\Exp(Y)$, that is, $\frac{\Exp(Y)}{\Exp(B^Y)}$ is a local martingale. \end{theorem} In the main body of the paper (see Theorem~\ref{T:mult comp}), we allow $Y$ to explode on approach to a stopping time, which later allows study of a larger class of non-equivalent measure changes.
+In the context of Theorem~\ref{T:intro2}, Theorem~\ref{T:intro1} asserts that $\frac{\Exp(Y)}{\Exp(B^Y)}$ is a true martingale whenever $Y$ has independent increments (Theorem~\ref{T:200603}\ref{T:200603.2}).